We Need a Podcast for the Meghan-Harry Podcast Drama

 What was going on behind the scenes?

-According to the Wall Street Journal, Spotify leadership was reportedly frustrated with the time it took to conceptualize and complete projects.
-Archewell struggled with its team as it initially did not have a team member assigned to audio projects but eventually hired a head of audio.
-Despite the slow start, Archetypes flew to no. 1 on the Spotify charts and was in talks for a season two before the contract ended.
-However, their short success wasn’t unconditional.
+According to The Wall Street Journal, Spotify leadership was reportedly frustrated with the time it took to conceptualize and complete projects.
+Archewell struggled with its team, as it initially did not have a team member assigned to audio projects but eventually hired a head of audio.
+Despite the slow start, Archetypes flew to No. 1 on the Spotify charts and was in talks for a season two before the contract ended.
+However, its short success wasn’t unconditional.
 Since its inception in 2020, the Archewell team had several departures in its leadership.
-The head of communications at Archewell left in May 2022, and several others, like the head of audio, head of scripted content, and head of marketing left as well.
+The head of communications at Archewell left in May 2022, and several others, like the head of audio, head of scripted content, and head of marketing, left as well.
 Other departures included Promising Young Woman producer Ben Browning and president of Archewell Mandana Dayani.

 Prince Harry pitched what as podcasts?